jjmontesl/cubetl/README.md

 CubETL can inspect a SQL database and generate a CubETL OLAP schema and SQL mappings for it.
 Such schema can then be visualized using CubesViewer:

-    # For this example you need this dependencies:
+    # For this example you need these dependencies:
-    pip install cubetl cubes cubesviewer-utils
+    pip install cubes cubesviewer-utils  # and cubetl

     # Inspect database and generate a cubes model and config
     cubetl cubetl.sql.db2sql cubetl.olap.sql2olap cubetl.cubes.olap2cubes \